Henry Ford, business magnate and founder of the Ford Motor Company, once said, "Quality means doing it right when no one is looking."

 Sales and Operations Planning (S&OP)

 Sales and operations planning (S&OP) is a business management process where leadership and executive teams meet to ensure each business function is aligned to balance supply and demand.
-It requires cross-organizational collaboration to create detailed forecasts for predicted sales.
+S&OP requires cross-organizational collaboration to create detailed forecasts for predicted sales.

 Increased transparency between departments